roglew/pappy-proxy/docs/source/overview.rst

 The context is a set of filters that define which requests are considered "active".
-Only requests in the current context are displayed with ``ls``, and eventually contexts will be how Pappy will manage requests for group operations.
+Only requests in the current context are displayed with ``ls``.
 By default, the context includes every single request that passes through the proxy.
 You can limit down the current context by applying filters.
 Filters apply rules such as "the response code must equal 500" or "the host must contain google.com".
 Once you apply one or more filters, only requests/responses which pass every active filter will be a part of the current context.

 +-------------------------+---------------------+------------------------------------------------------------------------------------------------------------------------------------------------+
 | Command                 | Aliases             | Description                                                                                                                                    |